Grilled White Potatoes

 Mini Strawberry pies recipe

 So, somehow we went from healthy recipes to desserts.
 I'm not one to argue because Farn always knows best.
-I wanted to make sure everything in this recipe was fresh all the way to the whipped cream.
+I wanted to make sure everything in this recipe was fresh, right down to the whipped cream.

 I started by making this easy strawberry pie gelatin